ELECTION DAY: November 06, 2018

 MOVE TO AMEND – THE U.S. CONSTITUTION

 History: Freedom of speech guaranteed in the 1st Amendment does not, has not, assured equality in political campaign speech.
 Voters currently have a very weak voice in political campaigns or in the choice of candidates or issues to appear on both Primary and General Election ballots.
 The Buckley v.
 Valejo decision in 1976 made money equal to political speech under the U.S. Constitution.
 Case law since 1976 has firmly established the legal doctrine that money is equal to political speech under the 1st Amendment.
 Money talks for all the special interests who finance political campaigns.
 Voters, natural persons, you and I, need a constitutional amendment that provides for equal political speech in political campaigns at the local, state and federal level.

 Move to Amend (MTA) ~ Petition is a national movement to amend the Constitution so all natural citizens can have an equal voice in political campaigns.
 Common Sense II Political Reforms supports the basic MTA objective.
 However, some of the language needs to be less partisan.
 Compare the paragraphs in the above "MTA" link to the "cs2 edit" paragraphs below.
 The "cs2 edits" in red can appeal to a broader spectrum of supporters needed for successful ratification of a 28th amendment:

 We the People, Not We the Corporations (cs2 Edit)

-We, the People of the United States of America, reject the U.S. Supreme Court's ruling in Citizens United, and move to amend our Constitution to firmly establish that money is not speech, and that human beings, not corporations, are persons entitled to constitutional rights.
+We, the People of the United States of America, reject the U.S. Supreme Court's ruling in Citizens United, and move to amend our Constitution to firmly establish that money is not political speech, and that human beings, not corporations, are the only "persons" entitled to constitutional rights.

 On January 21, 2010, with its ruling in Citizens United v.
 Federal Election Commission, the Supreme Court reaffirmed the historical fiction that corporations are persons, entitled by the U.S. Constitution to unduly influence elections and thereby improperly control our governments.
 Only human beings are persons.
 Corporate "personhood" is a legal fiction.